wusyong/docs/source/index.html.md

 ---
 # Abstract

-A decentralized identity application based on IOTA/Tangle allows identity authentication to be much more efficiently implemented.
+[TangleID](https://github.com/TangleID) is a decentralized identity application based on IOTA/Tangle allowing identity authentication to be much more efficiently implemented.
 Traditional identity verifications are subjected to high cost and low reliability due to the existence of a trusted third party and its risk of hacking.
 TangleID proposes a solution to self-sovereign problem using tangle.
 Thus, entities storing their hashes on Google Cloud, Azure, AWS, Dropbox, etc., are able to update the information on their own and to control digital assets such as cryptocurrencies by interacting with Tangle network.
 To facilitate user-friendly operation, TangleID provides a mobile application for the end users to hold their private keys as well as numerical addresses.
 Also, TangleID uses off-tangle database storage for the information maintenance.
 As long as a identity is notarized, the information, reputation and digital assets released on TangleID are more likely to be reliable.
 TangleID, aiming to optimize the process of verification with the introduction of blockchain technology and simultaneously to meet users’ need by developing a mobile App, enables trust and convenience take place in the meantime whenever identity is required to be authenticated.

 # Introduction